NovaSquirrel/ft2pently/README.md

 Now, to run ft2pently: `ft2p -i song.txt -o song.pently`

-By default, ft2pently will only warn about unsupported effects (like the volume column).
+By default, ft2pently will only warn about unsupported effects.
 To make it give an error and stop instead, add the `-strict` flag.

 This output will need to be run through `pentlyas` to result in something the Pently engine can use.